 Therefore, it is important to prepare Health Supplements which will help consumers meet their physiological needs without having excess nutrients.
 RDA must also be included in such a way as to maintain a margin of safety taking into considerations the variations between individuals as well as regional diets of sections of the society.

-The new regulations have also emphasised the need to have correct labelling which
+The new regulations have also emphasized the need to have correct labeling which

 - specifies the target group the health supplement is meant for,

 - each package must contain the words ‘Health Supplement’

 - the prominent display must mention ‘Not for medicinal use’